 Much of Blaenavon and its surrounding area was given the status of World Heritage Site in 2000, so it’s definitely worth a visit.

 From crooked pubs to the mysterious world of magic, there are lots of quirky and eccentric places to visit around the UK this summer.
-Before heading out on your staycation adventures, makes sure you’re prepared for your journey with our Free 5 Point Car Check or 10 Point Car Health Check.
+Before heading out on your staycation adventures, makes sure you’re prepared for your journey with our Free 5 Point Car Check or 10 Point Car Check.

 If you visit these or any other weird and wonderful locations this summer, make sure to share pictures with us using @Halfords_UK on Twitter and @halfords_uk on Instagram using #Homeofstaycation.